Olympus E-M10 III vs E-M5 III

 Studio photographers will appreciate that the Olympus E-M5 III (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M10 III and the E-M5 III are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the E-M5 III followed on from the Olympus E-M5 II.
+The E-M5 III is a recent model that features in the current product line-up of Olympus.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M10 III or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.